About Us

 Land Acknowledgment

-We gratefully acknowledge that we are located on unceded Indigenous lands.
-The Kanien’kehá:ka Nation is recognized as the custodians of the lands and waters on which we live today.
+We gratefully acknowledge that we are located on the unceded Indigenous lands of the Kanien’kehá:ka Nation.
 Tiohtià:ke/Montréal is historically known as a gathering place for many First Nations.
 We respect the continued connections with the past, present and future in our ongoing relationships with Indigenous and other peoples within and around the Montréal community.

 Rehana (she/her/elle)